ibm-messaging/mq-dev-patterns/JMS/README.md

 and run

 `java -cp ./com.ibm.mq.allclient-9.2.0.1.jar:./javax.jms-api-2.0.1.jar:./json-simple-1.1.1.jar:. com.ibm.mq.samples.jms.JmsResponse`

+If you have used maven to build the samples, you can run `java -cp target/mq-dev-patterns-0.1.0.jar: com.ibm.mq.samples.jms.JmsResponse`

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.